hyperledger/caliper/docs/vNext/Ethereum_Configuration.md

 The `fromAddress` property is the [benchmark address](#benchmark-address) while web3 is the configured instance of the Web3js client.

-## The _run_ Callback
+## The _submitTransaction_ function

-The `blockchain` object received (and saved) in the `init` callback is of type `Blockchain` you can find in `packages/caliper-core/lib/blockchain.js`, and it wraps the adapter object (if you know what you are doing, it can be reached at the `blockchain.bcObj` property).
-The `blockchain.bcType` property has the `ethereum` string value.
+The `sutAdapter` object received (and saved) in the `initializeWorkloadModule` function is of type [`BlockchainConnector`](https://github.com/hyperledger/caliper/blob/master/packages/caliper-core/lib/common/core/blockchain-connector.js).
+Its `getType()` function returns the `ethereum` string value.

 ### Invoking a contract method

-To submit a transaction, call the `blockchain.invokeSmartContract` function.
-It takes five parameters: the previously saved `context` object, the `contractID` of the contract (that is the key specified [here](#contract-configuration)), an unused contract version (you can put whatever), the `invokeData` array with methods data and a `timeout` value in seconds that is currently unimplemented (the default web3js timeout is used).
+To submit a transaction, call the `sutAdapter.invokeSmartContract` function.
+It takes four parameters: the `contractID` of the contract (that is the key specified [here](#contract-configuration)), an unused contract version (you can put whatever), the `invokeData` array with methods data and a `timeout` value in seconds that is currently unimplemented (the default web3js timeout is used).

 The `invokeData` parameter can be a single or array of JSON, that must contain:
 * `verb`: _string.
 Required._ The name of the function to call on the contract.